apollographql/apollo-feature-requests/README.md

 ## 🧑‍🚀 Apollo feature request process

-This repository is used to track end to end feature requests across the entire Apollo Core Platform.
-It includes `e2e` features for:
+This repository is used to track end-to-end supergraph feature requests across the entire core platform.
+This includes our subgraph compatibility project that ensures your subgraph library or hosted GraphQL API works seamlessly as part of your supergraph, powered by these core projects:

 - [Apollo Clients:iOS](https://github.com/apollographql/apollo-ios)
 - [Apollo Client: Kotlin](https://github.com/apollographql/apollo-kotlin)